lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-4/README.md

 ![Refactor 1](images/RPS_400.png)

-That suggestion is pretty broad, but it came back with a LOT of things that we could improve on, but probably too many.
+That suggestion is pretty broad, and it came back with a LOT of things that we could improve on, but probably too many things to consider.
+Let's narrow it down a bit.

 ---

 ### Step 2: Refactor the GetUserChoice method

-Let's tackle them one by one, starting with simplifying the GetUserChoice method.
+Let's tackle those suggestions one by one, starting with simplifying the GetUserChoice method.
 Ask Copilot to help you with that:

 ``` yaml
 Can you break the GetUserChoice method up into more maintainable methods?